Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Cancel'), resource ('Resy reservation'), and the required identifier format.
-It distinguishes itself from sibling tools like resy_book and resy_list_reservations by specifying its unique purpose.
+The description clearly states the action ('Cancel') and the resource ('Resy reservation') using the resy_token identifier.
+It differentiates from sibling tools like resy_book and resy_list_reservations by focusing solely on cancellation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.